Krill Oil vs. Fish Oil: What to Know About Omega-3 Fatty Acids

 There are three main types of omega-3 fatty acids:

-Your body isn’t good at producing omega-3s.
-That’s why they’re called essential fatty acids—you have to get them from food or supplements.
+Unfortunately, the body isn’t able to produce omega-3s on its own.
+That’s why they’re called essential fatty acids—you have to get them from food or supplements to experience their health benefits.

-They are essential to the structures of cell membranes and play an important role in brain and nervous system function.
-Omega-3s also support your mood, heart function, insulin sensitivity, muscle growth and sleep quality.
+Omega-3 fatty acids are essential to the structures of cell membranes and play an important role in brain and nervous system function.
+Omega-3s can also support your mood,[1] heart function,[2] insulin sensitivity,[3] muscle growth[4] and sleep quality.[5]

 In 2013, scientists established a connection between living a longer life and eating about two servings of fish per week.[1]
 In the study, people with higher levels of omega-3s had a 27% decrease in overall mortality risk.

 The omega-3s from krill and fish oil supplements are better for you than the vegetable-based omega-3s found in sources such as flax oil.
-Here’s why: Vegetable-based sources also contain oxidized omega-6 fatty acids, which can contribute to inflammation—not what you need from a supplement.
+Here’s why: Vegetable-based sources also contain oxidized omega-6 fatty acids, which can contribute to health-related concerns—not what you need from a supplement.[9]

 Also, the majority of the omega-3 fatty acids in vegetable sources come in the form of a single type of fatty acid called alpha-linolenic acid (ALA).
 ALA can be converted into the other two essential fatty acid forms (EPA and DHA), but here’s the catch: Humans can convert only about 1-4% of ALA.